Social Research Methods in Context

 1. Critique the principles and assumptions that underpin different forms of research design and methodology;

-3. Postulate appropriate research questions and justify techniques used to answer set research questions; and
+3. Postulate appropriate research questions and design and justify techniques used to answer set research questions; and

-4. Interpret the results of data analysis in a meaningful way.
+4. Interpret the results of data analysis in an empirically valid manner.

 Assessment